OnRampToStem/scool_lti/README.md

 ## Running with Docker

 Docker is the recommended method to run a local server.
 For an alternative, the server can be run using Python (see following section).
+When running with `docker-compose`, an Apache proxy and Postgres database will be used so as to closely reflect the production environment.

 The recommended method is to use the provided `docker-compose.yml`: